Documentation Index

 |---|---|

-schema | The plan output is valid JSON with the expected format (array of items with name and description) |
+schema | The split output is valid JSON: array of tasks with name and description |

 touched: "glob" | At least one file matching the glob was modified in the diff |